Vocational Rehabilitation – Programs and Services

-- The Case Manager (CM) normally oversees plans to return a worker to the pre-injury employer.
-If an assessment team confirms that the worker will have restrictions that will complicate a return to the workforce (pre-injury employer or is non-employer attached), the Vocational Rehabilitation Specialist (VRS) and CM (as part of the Case Management Team) will make a joint decision to begin vocational planning, with the goal of developing an Individualized Vocational Plan (IVP).
+- The Customer Care Facilitator (CCF) normally oversees plans to return a worker to the pre-injury employer.
+If an assessment team confirms that the worker will have restrictions that will complicate a return to the workforce (pre-injury employer or is non-employer attached), the Vocational Rehabilitation Specialist (VRS) and CCF (as part of the Case Management Team) will make a joint decision to begin vocational planning, with the goal of developing an Individualized Vocational Plan (IVP).

-- The CM will ensure eligible workers are assessed by the VRS for personal care allowance and any payment made will be in accordance with POL 10/2014, Allowance Personal Care.
+- The CCF will ensure eligible workers are assessed by the VRS for personal care allowance and any payment made will be in accordance with POL 10/2014, Allowance Personal Care.

 Individualized Vocational Plan (IVP)

-- The VRS is responsible for providing the content of the IVP, but the CM must be kept informed during its development.
+- The VRS is responsible for providing the content of the IVP, but the CCF must be kept informed during its development.